 Putter Faces and Inserts

-For golfers who enjoy the responsiveness of firmer feeling putters, the Deep Diamonded Milled face of the Toulon putters has performance packed into a premium design.
-The 100% milled face of new Toulon putters offer sound and vibration dampening through its small groove and diamond pattern.
+For golfers who enjoy the responsiveness of firmer feeling putters, the Deep Diamonded face Milled of the Toulon putters has performance packed into a premium design.
+The 100% face milled of new Toulon putters offer sound and vibration dampening through its small groove and diamond pattern.

 Putter Shafts and Hosels

 How the shaft of the putter interacts with the club head is called the hosel.
 The shape of the putter hosel creates an angle of toe flow that helps match specific putters to golfer’s arc styles.
 Strong arc players will need more toe flow while golfers that have a more neutral, straight arc will need less toe flow or facebalanced options.
 Shafts can be stainless steel or graphite material.

 Types of Putters